 \subsubsection{Spectral Analysis on the Sphere}

-We consider the spectral decomposition of the connection Laplacian defined over the sphere.
-We generated ten random triangulations of the unit sphere in two ways: For the first, we randomly sampled points on the sphere and triangulated the points by computing the convex hull.
-For the second, we randomly sampled points on the ellipse with semi-axis lengths $(1,4,1)$, triangulated the points by computing the convex hull, and rescaled the points to have unit-norm.
-We then computed the mass and connection Laplacian matrices, $\mathbf{M}$ and $\mathbf{S}$ and solved the generalized eigenvalue problem:
+To study the spectral decomposition of the connection Laplacian defined over the sphere, we generate ten random triangulations of the unit sphere in two ways: For the first, we randomly sample points on the sphere and triangulate the points by computing the convex hull.
+For the second, we randomly sample points on the ellipsoid with semi-axis lengths $(1,4,1)$, triangulate the points by computing the convex hull, and rescale the points to have unit-norm.
+We then compute the mass and connection Laplacian matrices, $\mathbf{M}$ and $\mathbf{S}$ and solve the generalized eigenvalue problem:

 to obtain the first 240 eigenvalues.